intel/CommsPowerManagement/power.md

 ```

 The first two menu options are informational, one giving the available
-settings, and the other displaying a table with the current sustem settings.
+settings, and the other displaying a table with the current system settings.

 [1] Display Available Settings
 ```bash